-This course provides students with an overview of environmental remediation and restoration technologies and techniques, including best practices for addressing contaminants in soil, groundwater, surface and marine waters.
+This course provides students with an overview of environmental remediation and restoration principles to follow in the case of environmental disturbances.
+It includes general principles for landscape restoration, populations and species perspectives in restoration, technologies and techniques including best practices for addressing contaminants in soil, groundwater, running and still waters, and different marine ecosystems.
 Course discussions will address site characterization requirements for effective remediation and restoration system designs.
-Emphasis will be placed on the current remediation and restoration issues in Lebanon.
+Emphasis will be placed on the current remediation and restoration techniques.
 Case studies, including successes and failures, will be discussed.

-EVSC 313 ENVIRONMENTAL STATISTICS: METHODS AND RESEARCH
+EVSC 313 ENVIRONMENTAL STATISTICS: METHODS AND RESEARCH 3.0: 3 cr.
+E